facelessuser/coloraide/docs/src/markdown/api/index.md

 :
     The `harmony` method uses the current color and returns a set of harmonious colors (including the current color).
     The color harmonies are based on the classical color harmonies of color theory.
-By default, harmonious colors are performed under the perceptually uniform Oklch color space, but other cylindrical color spaces can be used.
+By default, harmonious colors are performed under the perceptually uniform OkLCh color space, but other cylindrical color spaces can be used.

     Harmony             | Name
     ------------------- | ------------